kriszyp/xstyle/README.md

 ## New Definitions

-The key building block in xstyle is an extension for creating new definitions for features like user defined properties, data sources, and functions.
+The key building block in xstyle is an extension for creating new definitions or variables for features like user defined properties, data sources, and functions.
 In traditional CSS, all properties, functions, and other constructs are defined by the browser, and stylesheet rules are limited to using these predefined properties.
 In xstyle, new properties, functions, and other elements can be defined with